-CSO613

-CSO617-6 18 Church and Community Analysis 3

-CSO621 Social Ethics

-Additiona I courses pertaining, including courses in Fields

-1, 11, and 111 not taken for concentration.

-b.
-Christ ian Educational Ministry

-MIN761 The Church's Educational Ministry 4

-MIN762 Administration and Leadership

-Development 4

-n of any one age group as follows:

-MIN767 The Church's Ministry with Children 3

-MIN768 The Church's Ministry with Youth 3

-MIN769 MIN778 The Church's Ministry with Adults 2
+MIN767 MIN768 MIN769 MIN778 The Church's Ministry with Children

-CSO603 Seminar: Teaching-Learning Process 2

-CSO644 The Church and Family Life
+CSO603 The Church and Family Life 3

-Contemporary Ecumenical Movements 3
+CSO644 Contemporary Ecumenical Movements 3

-T II and III l courses pertaining, including courses in Fields
+Additional courses pertaining, including courses in Fields I,

-not taken for concentration.
+II, and III no t taken for concentration.

-us Ministry
+c.
+Camp ous Ministry

 MIN705 Preparation of Sermons 2

-MIN706 MIN716 Delivery of Sermons
+MIN706 Delivery of Sermons 2

-MIN729 Worship 2
+MIN716 Worship 2

-MIN747 Introduction to Pastoral Counseling 3
+MIN729 Introduction to Pastoral Counseling 3

-MIN769 Ministerial Leadership
+MIN747 Ministerial Leadership 2

-MIN779 The Church's Ministry with Adults 2
+MIN769 The Church's Ministry with Adults 2

-MIN780 The Campus Ministry
+MIN779 The Campus Ministry 2

+MIN780 The College Teaching of Religion 2

-CSO603 The Church and Family Life
+CSO603 The Church and Family Life 3

-CSO621 Social Ethics
+CSO621 Social Ethics 3

-CSO639 Religions of the World
+CSO641 Religions of the World 3

 CSO644 Contemporary Ecumenical Movements 3

 CSO652 The Church and Social Welfare 3

-Additiona l courses pertaining, including courses in Fields

-not taken for concentration.
+II.
+Additional and III no courses pertaining, including courses in Fields I, ot taken for concentration.

-d Institu utional Ministry
+, tutional Ministry

-MIN705
+MIN705 Preparation of Sermons

-MIN706 Preparation of Sermons.
-2 Delivery of Sermons.
-2
+MIN706 Delivery of Sermons

-MIN716 Worship
+MIN716 Worship 2

-MIN728 Worship 2 Psychology of Pastoral Care 4
+MIN728 Psychology of Pastoral Care 4

 MIN729 Introduction to Pastoral Counseling 3

-AU Personality Theories
+AU Personality Theories 2

 MIN735 Clinical Pastoral Education 6

 MIN767 The Church's Ministry with Children 3

-MIN768 The Church's Ministry with Children 3 The Church's Ministry with Youth 3
+MIN768 The Church's Ministry with Youth 3

 MIN769 The Church's Ministry with Adults 2

+MIN776 Seminar: Group Dynamics 2

+CSO603 The Church and Family Life 3

-MIN776 Seminar: Group Dynamics Students desiring certification by the Association for Clinical Pastoral Educational are required to take the equivalent of three additional quarters of clinical pastoral education and/or pastoral therapy, all of which should be taken beyond meeting the requirements for the M.Div. degree.
-Additional courses pertaining, including courses in Fields I, II, and III not taken for concentration. e.
+^{}Students desiring certification by the Association for Clinical Pastoral Education are required to take the equivalent of three additional quarters of clinical pastoral education and/or pastoral therapy, all of which should be taken beyond meeting the requirements for the M. Div. degree.

+Additional courses pertaining, including courses in Fields I, II, and III not taken for concentration.

+e.
 Social Welfare Ministry.

 (A new program in church social work is currently being developed in collaboration with the Atlanta University School of Social Work.
 Therefore only a partial listing of courses for this grouping is found here.)

+II, and III not taken for concentration.

+f.
+Missionary Service

+1. 111 000 ionary service

+CSO637 Missionary Biography 2

+CSO640 World Christianity 2

+CSO641 Religions of the World 3

+CSO646 The Church and International Relations 3

+AU Cultural Anthropology4-6

+MIN705 Preparation of Sermons

+MIN706 Delivery of Sermons 2

+MIN716 Worship 2

+MIN765 Education for Mission and Evangelism 2

+CSO613 The Church and Urban Crisis

+CSO624 Ethics of Social Change 2

+MIN761 The Church's Educational Ministry 4

+MIN762 Administration and Leadership Development 4

-CSO603 The Church and Family Life I, II, and III not taken for concentration. f.
-Missionary Service CSO637 The Christian Mission in History Additional courses pertaining, including courses in Fields I, II, and III not taken for concentration. g.
+Additional courses pertaining, including courses in Fields I,

+II, and III not taken for concentration.

+g.
 Other Ministries and Special Interests: Additional vocational groupings may be worked out for vocational interests and needs of individual students.